AlGepe/OmniSnippets_JS/docs/generalTips/textStructure/faq/other_q_points.rst

 Don’t pick all of the most popular questions
 ============================================

-**Please don't pick all of the most common/ popular questions from SEMrush as we are often outcompeted**.
+**Please don't pick all of the most common / popular questions from SEMrush as we are often outcompeted**.

 Therefore, about **half of your questions can be highly searched ones** and those integral to the calculator, e.g. “How to find density?” in the density calculator, but **the other half should be slightly more obscure**, such as how to’s for specific instructions or specific questions.